mer-hybris/hadk.sailfishos.org/modifications.rst

 * **libcore/**: Don't include ``JavaLibrary.mk``, as Java won't be available

-All these modifications have already been done in the **mer-hybris** GitHub organisation of forks from the original CyanogenMod sources.
-If its ``android`` manifest is used, these changes will be included automatically.
+All these modifications have already been done in the **mer-hybris** GitHub organisation of forks from various Android sources.
+If its ``android`` `manifest is used`_, these patches will be included automatically.

-In addition to these generic modifications, for some devices and SoCs we also maintain a set of patches on top of CyanogenMod to fix issues with drivers that only happen in Sailfish OS, for example:
+In addition to these generic modifications, for some devices and SoCs we also maintain a set of patches to fix issues with drivers that only happen in Sailfish OS, for example:

 * **hardware/samsung/**: SEC hwcomposer: Avoid segfault if ``registerProcs`` was never called